 To activate the file upload functionality on the customer portal you will need to go to Admin Tab > Settings > Client Portal Settings and activate the checkbox for "NSLDS File Upload"

 You can also set up an external form request to have the client upload the file using a secure channel.
 The file will then be loaded onto the internal calculator ready to be used for calculations.
 To set this up, please visit our article on setting up an external form request to collect the My Student Data File; Click Here.

 - Why are the calculations for the Standard, Graduated, Extended Fixed, and Extended Graduated plans slightly off from quotes provided by studentloans.gov?

-According to information provided at studentaid.ed.gov the payment amount is calculated using a weighted average of the interest rates on all loans being consolidated.
-However when using the repayment estimator available on studentloans.gov they will round the interest rate up instead of doing a calculation for the weighted average interested rate; instead of using 6.55% they will round to 6.75%.
+According to information provided at studentaid.gov, the payment amount is calculated using a weighted average of the interest rates on all loans being consolidated.
+However, when using the repayment estimator available on studentloans.gov they will round the interest rate up instead of doing a calculation for the weighted average interest rate; instead of using 6.55%, they will round to 6.75%.

-A weighted average simply means the interest rate of a loan will factor into the calculation based on it's percentage of total debt.
-For example if you have 2 loans totaling $70,000, one loan for $50,000, one for $20,000; when calculating the weighted interest rate the $50,000 loan's rate will count more towards the average then the $20,000.
+A "weighted average" means the interest rate of a loan will factor into the calculation based on its percentage of total debt.
+For example, if you have two loans totaling $70,000, one loan for $50,000, and one for $20,000; when calculating the weighted interest rate the $50,000 loan's rate will count more towards the average than the $20,000.

-We are not able to provide accurate calculation for those future payments at this time.
-If you would like to provide information on doing so please email email@example.com.
+We are not able to provide an accurate calculation for those future payments at this time.
+If you would like to provide information on doing so, please email firstname.lastname@example.org.